Next Start

 The heating, ventilation, air conditioning and refrigeration (HVACR) industry also requires certification for many of its professionals.
 That’s because HVACR technicians (also known as HVAC technicians) can work with potentially dangerous materials that require special handling to help keep technicians and customers safe.

 HVACR certification is a common expectation in the industry.
-The good news is, when you complete an HVACR training program, you may be able to earn some certifications while you’re in school.
-That means that as soon as you graduate, you’ll be ready to use your HVAC technician certificate to apply for jobs and get to work.1
+The good news is, that when you complete an HVACR training program, like the one offered at Universal Technical Institute (UTI), you may be able to earn some certifications while you’re in school.
+That means that as soon as you graduate, you’ll be ready to use your HVAC technician certificate to apply for entry-level jobs and get to work.1

-Learn more about what HVACR technician certification is, why it’s important and how to become HVAC certified so you can pursue a career.
+Learn more about what HVACR technician certification is, why it’s important and how to become HVAC certified so you can pursue a career in the industry.

 What Is HVACR Certification?
 Why Is It Important?